BitcoinUnlimited/BitcoinCashSpecification/protocol/blockchain/hash.md

 ## RIPEMD-160

 [RIPEMD-160](https://en.wikipedia.org/wiki/RIPEMD) is used in Bitcoin Cash scripts to create short, quasi-anonymous representations of payees for transactions.
 Since its brevity is also a potential liability for the anonymity it provides (since shorter hashes generally provide less collision-resistance), it is used in conjunction with SHA-256 when generating an address from a public key.
 That is, <code>(public key) -> SHA-256 -> RIPEMD-160 -> (address)</code>.
-This SHA-256 then RIPEMD-160 process has its own operation for ease-of-use, [OP_HASH160](/protocol/blockchain/script/op-codes/op-hash160).
+This SHA-256 then RIPEMD-160 process has its own script operation for ease-of-use, [OP_HASH160](/protocol/blockchain/script/op-codes/op-hash160).

 ## Murmur